 St. Marys Police Department Talks About K9 Grant Win

-It’s another Manic Monday, and we’re making it just a bit better with a weekly dose of K9 action!
-This year’s K9 Grant had 8 winners, and last week we introduced you to the Leaders of the Pack, from Pekin Police Department in Pekin, IL.
-This week we head south, all the way down to Georgia, where we pay a visit to our third place winners, St. Marys Police Department.
+The 2017 K9 Grant had 8 winners, from all over the US.
+In this blog we head south, all the way down to Georgia, where we pay a visit to our third place winners, St. Marys Police Department.
 So take a break from the work week and enjoy our chat with Lt.
 Brock and the K9 duo of Bak and Tebow.

 St. Marys is a small Georgia town; there are 30 law enforcement officers covering the 16 square miles where over 18,000 citizens live.
 “We are as far southwest as you can go before you hit Florida or the ocean,” explains Uniformed Patrol Commander Lt.
 Shannon Brock of the St. Marys Police Department.
 “We have cemented a good relationship with the community.
 We’ve worked hard, trained hard, and in turn we’ve received lots of support and praise.”